Rituximab

 How rituximab is given

-During treatment you usually see a cancer doctor, a cancer nurse or specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-You will see a doctor or nurse before you have treatment.
-They will ask you how you have been feeling.
-If your blood results are okay, the pharmacist will prepare your targeted therapy.
-Your nurse will tell you when your treatment is likely to be ready.
+You will speak to a doctor, nurse or pharmacist before you have treatment.
+They will ask how you have been feeling.
+If your blood results are okay, the pharmacy team will prepare your targeted therapy.

-- through a short, thin tube the nurse puts into a vein in your arm or hand (cannula)
+• through a short, thin tube the nurse puts into a vein in your arm or hand (cannula)

-- through a fine tube that goes under the skin of your chest and into a vein close by (central line)
+• through a fine tube that goes under the skin of your chest and into a vein close by (central line)

-- through a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line)
+• through a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Your course of treatment